-Donald Trump charged with attempt to overturn 2020 presidential elections
+Donald Trump charged with attempting to overturn 2020 presidential elections

-The former US president is accused of inciting the US Capitol violence in a ‘desperate attempt’ to undermine American democracy and cling to power.
+The former US president is accused of inciting violence at the US Capitol in 2021 in a ‘desperate attempt’ to undermine American democracy and cling to power.

-Former United States President Donald Trump was on Tuesday charged with attempt to overturn the results of the 2020 presidential elections, reported Reuters.
+Former United States President Donald Trump was on Tuesday charged with attempting to overturn the results of the 2020 presidential elections, reported Reuters.

-Since the results had declared Democrat leader Joe Biden as the winner of the elections in November 2020, Trump has claimed that the polls were not over and that there was a conspiracy to stop him from achieving another term.
+Democrat leader Joe Biden was declared the winner of the elections in November 2020.
+But Trump claimed that the polls were not fair and that there was a conspiracy to stop him from winning another term.

-Trump’s assertion had led to his supporters storming the US Capitol building on January 6, 2021, to prevent the certification of Biden as the next president.
+Trump’s assertion led to his supporters storming the US Capitol building on January 6, 2021, to prevent Biden being certified as the next president.

-The violence at the US Capitol building happened hours after Trump addressed a gathering in Washington DC where he had reiterated his claims of vote fraud in the presidential elections.
-His supporters, including a right-wing militia Proud Boy movement, barged into the US Capitol building to disrupt the certification process.
+The violence at the US Capitol building occurred hours after Trump addressed a gathering in which he reiterated his claims of vote fraud.
+His supporters, including the Proud Boys militia, stormed into the US Capitol building in an attempt to disrupt the certification process.

 Trump had also referred to the rioters as “great patriots” in a tweet, reported the BBC.

-On Tuesday, the indictment filed in Washington federal district court charged Trump with one count of conspiracy to defraud US, conspiracy against rights and two other counts of obstruction of an official proceeding, reported CNN.
+On Tuesday, the indictment filed in Washington federal district court charged Trump with one count of conspiracy to defraud the US, conspiracy against rights and two other counts of obstruction of an official proceeding, reported CNN.

 The maximum sentence for obstructing official proceedings is 20 years.

-According to the prosecutors, the politician pushed fraud claims he knew to be untrue and pressured state and federal officials, including Mike Pence, who was the vice president at the time, to alter the election results, reported Reuters.
-He is also accused of inciting the US Capitol violence in a “desperate attempt” to undermine US democracy and cling to power.
+According to the prosecutors, the politician pushed fraudulent claims he knew to be untrue and pressured state and federal officials, including Mike Pence, who was the vice president at the time, to alter the election results, reported Reuters.
+He is also accused of inciting the Capitol violence in a “desperate attempt” to undermine US democracy and cling to power.

 This is the third time in four months that Trump has been charged in a criminal case.
 In June, the Republican leader was charged with mishandling classified documents.
 He faces seven charges, including unauthorised retention of classified materials under the Espionage Act.